GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # Notes about Number Type Converter

-- Appears to be fully functional (binary, hex, octal, signed/unsigned integers 8/16/32/64/128-bit, float 32/64-bit)
+- Appears to be fully functional (binary, hex, octal, signed and unsigned 8 / 16 / 32 / 64 / 128-bit integers, float 32 / 64-bit)
 - This is an online version of the Windows App found [here](https://github.com/GitHubDragonFly/NumberConversion) so check its description
 - An open mind and some knowledge of number systems, hopefully binary, will help understand the displayed values
 - Possibly of good use to those who deal with Programmable Logic Controllers (PLC) and students
-- Note about float parser: it will complete parsing the string as a number if it encounters an invalid character as per standard number rules
+- Note about float parser: it will complete parsing the string as a valid number if it encounters an invalid character as per standard number rules

 Number Type Converter
 ![Number Type Converter](images/Number%20Type%20Converter.png?raw=true)

 # Notes about three.js 3D Model Viewers

-- They are functional `AS THEY ARE` and intended for viewing a single 3D model
+- They are functional `AS THEY ARE` and intended for viewing a single 3D model or scene
 - Menu with controls can be located either on top or on the bottom of the page
 - All viewers include [Orbit Controls Gizmo](https://github.com/Fennec-hub/ThreeOrbitControlsGizmo) for orientation
 - Most viewers, if not all, have been tested as functional in the latest Firefox / Chrome / Edge / Safari browsers - do note that Safari might be finicky about certain features
-- Import files locally from a file browser dialog or specify remote URL (make any necessary changes on your device to allow local file browsing)
+- Import files locally from a file browser dialog, make any necessary changes on your device to allow local file browsing
+- Import files via remote URL, multiple comma separated URLs are allowed in some viewers and can be from mixed websites
 - Import formats, where applicable, with any optional/required textures:
   - 3DS, 3DM, 3MF, AMF, BRP, BREP, DAE, FBX, IFC, IGES, IGS, JSON, OBJ + MTL, PCD, PDB, PLY, VTK, VTP, STL, STEP, STP, PRWM, WRL
   - GLTF supported formats: GLB, GLTF + BIN, DRC